V-Security-beep/mink-aggregator-prototype/README.md

-# mink-aggregator-prototype
+# Mink Aggregator Prototype (Client-side)
+This project is a prototype extension of the Mink Chrome extension.
+It adds client-side Memento aggregator functionality, allowing clients to:

+Query multiple web archives for mementos of a URL,

+Share results in real time via WebSocket communication, and

+Interact with results through a simple web-based UI.

 This repository contains a research prototype that fulfills two key goals as outlined by the supervising professor:

 1. Client-side aggregator functionality (MemGator-inspired)
 2. Mink-to-Mink communication via WebSockets

-The implementation is designed in Node.js to first explore and demonstrate core functionality before adapting it into the browser-based Mink Chrome extension.
+The implementation is designed in Node.js to explore and demonstrate core functionality before adapting it into the browser-based Mink Chrome extension.